Livre de Jugements et Records Vol. 16th March 2020

 The Court rules that Collenette Gascoing will leave the island, never to return, on pain of being whipped and having her ear cut off and nailed to the pillory, and similarly Margueritte Navetel [Margaret Naftel] is also banished, like the former, and to give a [church] candle to the Prevost, and it is ordered that they should be put on the Champ de Mars [le plain de Mars - the foreshore below the high tide mark].

-The Court rules that Guillere the cousin of Massie La Torte [Massey La Torte] should leave the island.
-Typhaine La Querpatrière has a month to move out or get married, under the pain of being banished from the island.
-Catherine Trobistete should move out in a month or will be banished.
-Collas Piam [Perriam?
+The Court rules that Guillere the servant of Massie La Torte [Massey La Tourte] should leave the island.
+Typhaine La Querpantrière [Le Charpentier] has a month to move out or get married, under the pain of being banished from the island.
+Catherine Robinstete [?] should move out in a month or will be banished.
+Collas [Perriam?
 Perrin?] must leave.
 Lespidère's serving-girl must move out within a month on pain of banishment.
-Collas Blondel is standing guarantee for his serving-girl who used to be James Blondel's that she will behave and not cause any trouble.
+Collas Blondel is standing guarantee for his serving-girl who used to be James Blondel's, that she will behave and not cause any trouble.

-James Bourges [Bourgaize] will satand guarantee that his serving-girl will behave herself.
+James Bourges [Bourgaize] will stand guarantee that his serving-girl will behave herself.

 Gratyene [Gratienne] Mahon must leave the island on pain of being flogged.

-La Brocque [a woman of the Brock family] must leave where she lives.
+La Brocque [a woman of the Brock family] must leave or behave.